prchinmay/nonpersons_data/README.md

 ```
 ## Results

 Once all commands are run, the plots should look like this example image.
 Those classes that were chosen to be deleted from filter.py should not appear in the images.
+Everytime the script is run, it shows 10 random images with bounding boxes.

 ![car](pics/car.png)![frog](pics/frog.png)
 ![monkey](pics/monkey.png)![spoon](pics/spoon.png)

+There should be 2000 images in `data/images` folder and 2000 annotation files in `data/labels`.
+The annotation files are in the format `XMin, YMin, XMax, Ymax, Class_id`

 ## Customizing